 I’m sure glad that Great Restaurants is another good niche because all this research made me hungry!

 For me, I think this entire process of Niche Research is just an extension of keyword research.
 Google may not consider keywords when it comes to ranking websites, or so they say?

 However, whatever they do or don’t do I know that people still type search terms in to find what they are looking for, and no matter what anyone tells you those search terms are “keywords”.

 So whatever you do always do your keyword research before during and after picking niches, and writing content.
 Do it before to gather your keyword list for your niche research, product research, and content research.

 Continue to do it during those processes to refine your list.
 Find good low hanging fruit or longtail keywords?
-I don’t really care what you call them but it is best to stick to whatever your colleagues, as well as, other marketers you deal with are calling them so that you all understand each other.
+I don’t care what you call them but it is best to stick to whatever your colleagues are calling them so that you’re all on the same page!

 If you continue to practice doing these things for all of your content and product selection in a month maybe six weeks these things will become a habit to you, and that is exactly what you want.

 Use those mistakes for exactly what they were meant for.
 Learning experiences!
 That is what they are plain and simple!
 We all fall on occasion and it’s a good darn thing that we do.
 We would still be in the dark ages if we didn’t.
 All we would know as a people are the things we already know?
 Sounds pretty boring to me?
 If we didn’t make mistakes we would never strive to find new and better ways of doing the things that didn’t work the first time around?
 That said, mistakes are a good thing.
 It’s all a matter of perspective.